digdug34/WE5/README.txt

 Noncommercial: You may not sell or profit from this mod or parts of it.
 Except as contained in this notice, the name(s) of the following copyright holders shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.

-The following players have contributed to the mod and are its authors:
+The following players/modders have contributed to the mod and are its authors:
 Aeonic; alterecco; Atarlost; Darth Saber; digdug; Periculi; Prophet; Star Weaver; Taben; TheLastBrunnenG; Wolfy The mod curator is digdug.